Paul Ryan Deletes Tweet Connecting Woman’s Tiny Raise to Tax Cut

 Though the tweet has now vanished into the ether, screenshots have been lovingly preserved.

-Ryan was reacting to an Associated Press article in which public school secretary Julia Ketchum said that the $78 she’ll save this year as a result of the law would cover her Costco membership.
+Ryan was reacting to an Associated Press article in which public-school secretary Julia Ketchum said that the $78 she’ll save this year as a result of the law would cover her Costco membership.
 (Though, importantly, it would not cover the cash-back membership program.)

-Warehouse club fees aside, Ryan’s ill-considered boast is a reminder of how feeble the law’s benefits will be for many Americans.
+Warehouse-club fees aside, Ryan’s ill-considered boast is a reminder of how feeble the law’s benefits will be for many Americans.

 It’s true that the GOP’s tax plan, which the party labeled “reform,” gives the vast majority of Americans some kind of benefit, often more substantial than the 21 cents a day Ryan was crowing about.
 But the massive cuts, which cost $1.5 trillion for a party that once pretended to care about deficit spending, are enormously skewed to the wealthiest Americans and to corporations, who will see their tax rates plummet from 35 percent to 21 percent.
 As Twitter let Ryan know, the effort to portray his plutocratic pet project as an act of mercy for the working class is a farce.